duereg/manager-readme/README.md

 3) Any related documents, slidedecks, etc that will be used in the meeting

 ### Meeting Protocol
 Put away your phone.
-Only open your laptop if you're taking notes or running the meeting.
+Only open your laptop if you're taking notes, reading relevant material, or running the meeting.

 If I am attending a meeting, I’d prefer starting on time.
 If it’s not clear to me why I am in a meeting, I will ask for clarification on my attendance.

 If you send me a presentation deck before a meeting, I will usually read it before the meeting and will have my questions at the ready.
 If I haven’t read the deck, I will tell you.

 If a meeting completes its purpose before it’s scheduled to end, let’s give the time back to everyone.
 If it’s clear the purpose won’t be achieved in the allocated time, let’s end the meeting early and determine how to finish the meeting later.

+One of my pet peeves is when someone schedules a meeting before normal working hours and then is late for that meeting.
+Please don't do this.

 # Miscellanous Things to Know
 When I ask you to do something that feels poorly defined you should ask me for both clarification and a call on importance.
 I might still be brainstorming.
 These questions can save everyone a lot of time.